Overweight Dog Loses 100 Pounds Thanks To Loving Foster Parent

 “He learned that I was gonna help him and we were gonna be OK,” she said.

 Kai’s strength improved every day.
-He was finally to jump up on the bed, get into the car on his own, climb stairs and run in the dog park.
-And over a year, he lost 100 pounds.
+He was finally able to jump up on the bed, get into the car on his own, climb stairs, and run in the dog park.
+Over a year, he lost 100 pounds.

 Heggie said that people can learn a lot from animals.